 Pension liabilities (for funding, accounting, and de-risking purposes) are driven by market interest rates.
-The first graph below compares our Aa GAAP spot yield curve at December 31, 2020 and August 31, 2021, and it also shows the movement in the curve last month.
-The second graph below shows our estimate of movements in effective GAAP discount rates for pension obligations of various duration during 2021 so far:
+The first graph below compares our Aa GAAP spot yield curve at December 31, 2021 and January 31, 2022.
+The second graph below shows our estimate of movements in effective GAAP discount rates for pension obligations of various duration during January:

-Corporate bond yields moved a few basis points higher during August and are now up more than 0.25% since the end of 2020.
-As a result, pension liabilities fell less than 1% during the month and remain down 1%-2% for the year, with long duration plans seeing the largest declines.
+Corporate bond yields moved up 0.3% in January.
+As a result, pension liabilities fell 3%-5% during the month, with long duration plans seeing the largest declines.

-Pension funding relief was signed into law during March.
-The new law substantially relaxes funding requirements over the next several years, providing welcome breathing room for beleaguered pension sponsors.
+Pension funding relief was signed into law during March, and additional relief was provided by November legislation.
+The new laws substantially relax funding requirements over the next several years, providing welcome breathing room for beleaguered pension sponsors.

-Discount rates edged up a few basis points in August.
-We expect most pension sponsors will use effective discount rates in the 2.5%-2.9% range to measure pension liabilities right now.
+Discount rates moved 0.3% higher last month.
+We expect most pension sponsors will use effective discount rates in the 2.9%-3.3% range to measure pension liabilities right now.

-The table below summarizes rates that plan sponsors are required to use for IRS funding purposes for 2021, along with estimates for 2022, reflecting the new law (ARPA).
+The table below summarizes rates that plan sponsors are required to use for IRS funding purposes for 2022, along with estimates for 2023.
 Pre-relief, both 24-month averages and December ‘spot’ rates, which are still required for some calculations, such as PBGC premiums, are also included.

 * October Three estimate, based on rates available as of 1/31/2022.